Pushpay reveals earnings, US shift, as buyers circle

 Revenue for FY2022 increased by 13 per cent to US$202.8m, while net profit increased from the year-ago US$2.2m to US$33m.

-Customer numbers increased 31 per cent to 14,508 for the full-year, driven by organic growth and the acquisition of Resi Media, but were flat in the second half.
+Customer numbers increased 31 per cent to 14,508 for the full-year (from the year-ago 11,099), driven partly by organic growth but "primarily" the acquisition of Resi Media, but were close to flat in the second half with net additions of 413.

+Excluding the Resi Media acquisition, Pushpay added a net 551 customers, which Matthews said was short of internal targets in a softer than anticipated market.

 The guidance for lower operating earnings in FY2023 was pinned on investments for growth.
-The company, which has its base in large Protestant congregations, wants to expand into the Catholic market, where it sees an addressable market of US$600m to US$700m but faces incumbents (see below).
+The company, which has its base in large Protestant congregations, wants to expand into the Catholic market, where it sees an addressable market of US$600m to US$700m (or a quarter of faith giving in the US) but faces incumbents (see below).

+Matthews said Covid began as a tailwind as congregations moved online, increasing uptake of digital solutions, but had more recently become a headwind, in part because of consolidation among some smaller churches.

-An "increasingly competitive labour market leading to wage and salary pressures" was also cited as a factor.
+An "increasingly competitive labour market leading to wage and salary pressures" was also cited by Matthews as a factor in the software guidance for FY2021.

+Matthews said on a conference call tht Pushpay would overcome these headwinds, in part, by aiming to win 25 per cent of Catholic parishes over the next five years.

+The CEO said 170 parishes had been signed up during the early days of the push.

 Sale could be at a half-billion premium